Ongoing education, care and support

 - Have all lab work and testing done as scheduled

-- Eat healthy foods and exercise per instructed by a dietitian
+- Eat healthy foods and exercise as instructed by the dietitian and cardiac rehab

 - Call the transplant coordinator or doctor if there are any symptoms of rejection, infection or any other problem

 Warning signs or symptoms to look for following a heart transplant:

 - Any changes in your incisions, such as redness, swelling, drainage, increased tenderness or opening of your incisions